kyma-project/test-infra/docs/prow/prow-architecture.md

 For more information about installed plugins in the `kyma-project` organisation, refer to the [plugins.yaml](../../prow/plugins.yaml) file.

 ## Prow Jobs
-Different build jobs are specified in the `jobs` folder per repository.
+Different build jobs are specified in the `jobs` fnewer per repository.
 Each of them uses different kind of trigger conditions.
 Depending on the trigger, a component becomes active to create a Prow-specific Prow job resource that represents a given job execution.
-At a later time, a real Pod gets created by the Plank based on the Pod specification provided in the `jobs` folder.
+At a later time, a real Pod gets created by the Plank based on the Pod specification provided in the `jobs` fnewer.
 Inside the Pod, a container executes the actual build logic.
 When the process is finished, the Sinker component cleans up the Pod.

 > **NOTE:** A job cannot access the K8s API.